PatrikHlobil/Eliminate-Newlines-After-Function-Definition/README.md

 Usage: eliminate_newlines [OPTIONS] PATH

   This CLI formats Python code in such a way that after the function definition header all newlines will be deleted.

   Return code 0 means nothing would change.
 Return code 1 means some files would be reformatted.
 Return code 123 means there was an internal error."" pass.

-  Passed PATH can be either a file or a directory.
-In the latter case, all files in the folder will be formatted recursively.
+  Passed PATHS can be either filea or directories.
+In the latter case, all files in the folders will be formatted recursively.

 Options:
   --check  Don't write the files back, just return the status.